quarkus-for-spring-developers/examples/chapter-4/README.md

 # Chapter 4 - Persistence
 This directory contains example projects used in 4 - Persistence.

+All of the examples showcase the exact same use cases as discussed in Chapter 4 of the book.

 ## Examples List
 - [Spring Data JPA](chapter-4-spring-data-jpa/)
 - [Quarkus Panache (Repository Pattern)](chapter-4-quarkus-panache-repository/)